- Must visit

 Discover the best of Rotterdam — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Rotterdam trip today.

-A Rotterdam-born fast-food dish of fries topped with döner meat, melted cheese, salad, and garlic and chili sauces.
-It is one of the city’s most famous modern local specialties.
+A Rotterdam invention of fries topped with döner or shawarma meat, melted cheese, salad, and garlic and chili sauce.
+It is one of the city’s most famous modern comfort foods.

 Battered and fried pieces of white fish, usually served with a creamy garlic or remoulade-style sauce.
-Popular at Dutch fish stalls and markets in Rotterdam.
+It is a popular Dutch seafood snack found at markets and fish stalls.

-Iconic Rotterdam dining venue in the former Holland America Line headquarters, serving seafood, Dutch classics, and brasserie dishes in a historic waterfront setting.
+An iconic Rotterdam dining venue in the former Holland America Line headquarters, known for seafood, oysters, and classic brasserie dishes in a grand historic setting.

-Prices are high by Dutch standards, especially for hotels and dining, though public transport and casual meals are manageable.
+Prices are high by Dutch standards for hotels and dining, though public transport and casual eats are manageable.

 Service is usually included.
 Rounding up or leaving 5-10% for good restaurant service is appreciated, not required.
-Taxis are often rounded up.
+Taxis are often rounded up; bar tips are modest.

 Official public transport app